Sexual Violence Prevention

-We are developing Speak Out: a self-contained curriculum to raise awareness about sexual and gender-based violence, specific to West African experience.
-It is a short booklet which will provide a thorough education about all aspects of sexual abuse, including:
+The Speak Out program is a self-contained curriculum that raises awareness about sexual and gender-based violence, specific to West African experience.
+It is a short booklet which provides a thorough education about all aspects of sexual abuse, including:

-Explaining terms and concepts such as consent, grooming, sexual extortion, harassment, and weaponized rape
+Terms and concepts such as consent, grooming, sexual extortion, harassment, and assault

 Identifying sexual predators and how to guard against them